TomScheidegger/GitkTesting/README.md

 # GitkTesting
-Used for playing around with git and gitk
+Used for playing around with git.